 -improved corporate responsibility management

--more time for other activities (R&D, marketing etc) inside the company due to less time spent administering the supply chain
+-more time for other activities (R&D, marketing etc) within the company due to less time spent administering the supply chain

 -shorter lead time from product design to the market